On graphs embeddable in a layer of a hypercube and their extremal numbers: Conclusions

-Since the density of layered graphs could be close to the density of general cubical graphs, it seems to be difficult to find such a graph using direct probabilistic methods. \\
+Since the density of layered graphs could be close to the density of general cubical graphs, it seems to be difficult to find such a graph using direct probabilistic methods.
+Nevertheless, the following question is of independent interest:\\

+{\bf Question 3.~} What is the largest number of edges in a layered graph on $t$ vertices for any positive integer $t$? \\

-We asymptotically determined a largest size $e(t)$ of a $t$-vertex layered graph.
-Graham \cite{G} determined the largest size of a cubical $t$-vertex graph exactly by considering edge-cuts that are matching corresponding to color classes of nice colorings.
+Graham \cite{G}, see also Bollob\'as \cite{Bo}, Hart \cite{H1}, and Chung, F\"uredi, Graham, and Seymour \cite{CFGS}, determined the largest possible size of a cubical $t$-vertex graph by considering edge-cuts that are matching corresponding to color classes of nice colorings.
 Using Theorem \ref{very-nice} we have that any color class in a very-nice coloring of a layered graph is a cut that is an induced matching.
-This property might allow to determine $e(t)$ exactly.
+This property might allow one to determine the largest density of a layered graph exactly.
+Although we did not manage to find the largest number of edges in a $t$ vertex layered graph even asymptotically, we believe that the answer should be $\frac{1}{4} t \log t (1+o(1))$, i.e., half of the corresponding quantity in case of cubical graphs.
+This question is related to a class of classical isoperimetric questions since maximising the number of edges in an induced subgraph of a regular graph is equivalent to minimising the number of edges ``leaving'' this subgraph.
 Finally, we remark that it was proved by Haussler et al. \cite{Ha1, Ha2}, that the largest number of edges in a subgraph of a hypercube induced by $t$ vertices is at most $t$ times the VC-dimension of the set family corresponding to the vertex set. \\